Canon 1D vs M3

 It is notable that the M3 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the M3 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the M3 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the M3 was followed by the Canon M6.
 Further information on the features and operation of the 1D and M3 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Canon M3 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D or the Canon M3 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.